KDE/documentation-develop-kde-org/content/docs/kirigami/introduction-pages.md

 `pageStack.initialPage` is, well, setting the initial Page of the Page stack.
 `Qt.resolveUrl` is converting the relative URL of the QML file into an absolute one.
-Starting the app gives us an empty page

 You will also need to add the new page into the .qrc file, so that it can be bundled into the binary.